Authors' Reading Month

 Authors' Reading Month is the largest Central European literary festival running annually since 2000.
 The organiser is the Větrné mlýny Publishers, (Brno, Czech Republic) and the festival takes place every July 1–31.
 Every day 2–3 readings take place performed by writers of the host country and writers from the festival guest country.

 As of 2016, the festival takes place in 5 cities simultaneously, spanning 4 countries: Brno and Ostrava (Czech Republic), Wrocław (Poland), Košice (Slovakia), and Lviv (Ukraine).
-In 2020 the festival guest country was Hungary.
+In 2020 the festival's guest country was Hungary.